European pied flycatcher: Distribution and habitat

 The European pied flycatcher has a very large range and population size, and is thus deemed to be of least concern by the IUCN.
 This species occupies areas of many different countries in Europe and northern Africa, also being present in the west Asian portion of Russia.
-More specifically, the nominate subspecies F. h. hypoleuca inhabits the UK, central Europe and Scandinavia, F. h. speculigera inhabits Morocco, Algeria and Tunisia, F. h. iberiae inhabits in the Iberian Peninsula, and F. h. tomensis in eastern Europe and Russia.
+More specifically, the nominate subspecies F. h. hypoleuca inhabits the UK, central Europe and Scandinavia, F. h. iberiae inhabits in the Iberian Peninsula, and F. h. tomensis in eastern Europe and Russia.
 The species is noted as a vagrant species in places in other countries in Africa and South Asia, such as Sudan and Afghanistan.
 This flycatcher typically spends winter in tropical Africa.

 The European pied flycatcher is a terrestrial bird, typically inhabiting open forests, woodlands, and towns.
 In 2005, the European population was listed to hold 3–7 million pairs.

 Mating systems

 The European pied flycatcher predominately practices a mixed mating system of monogamy and polygyny.
 Their mating system has also been described as successive polygyny.
 Within the latter system, the males leave their home territory once their primary mates lays their first eggs.
 Males then create a second territory, presumably in order to attract a secondary female to breed.
 Even when they succeed at acquiring a second mate, the males typically return to the first female to exclusively provide for her and her offspring.
 Males will sometimes care for both mates if the nests of the primary and secondary female are close together.
 The male may also care for both mates once the offspring of the primary female have fledged.
 The male bird usually does not exceed two mates, practicing bigamy.
-Only two cases of trigyny hve been observed.
+Only two cases of trigyny have been observed.